executors/executors/explanatory.md

 for creating execution which does not currently exist in C++.
-Before exploring this vision, it will be useful to define some terminology for the major concepts involved in our programming model: execution resources, execution contexts, and executors.
+Before exploring this vision, it will be useful to define some terminology for the major concepts involved in our programming model: execution resources, execution contexts, execution functions, execution agents and executors.

 An **execution resource** is an instance of a hardware and/or software facility capable of executing a callable function object.
-Different resources may offer a broad array of functionality and semantics, and may range from SIMD vector units accessible in a single thread to an entire runtime managing a large collection of threads.
-In practice, different resources may also exhibit different performance characteristics of interest to the performance-conscious programmer.
+Different resources may offer a broad array of functionality and semantics and exhibit different performance characteristics of interest to the performance-conscious programmer.
 For example, an implementation might expose different processor cores, with potentially non-uniform access to memory, as separate resources to enable programmers to reason about locality.

+Typical examples of an execution resource can range from SIMD vector units accessible in a single thread to an entire runtime managing a large collection of threads.

 An **execution context** is a program object that represents a specific collection of execution resources.

+Typical examples of an execution context are a thread pool or a distributed or heteroegeneous runtime.

+An **execution agent** is a unit of execution of a specific execution context that is mapped to a single execution of a callable function on an execution resource.
+An execution agent can too have different semantics which are derived from the execution context.

+Typical examples of an execution agent are a CPU thread or GPU execution unit.

+An **execution function** is a member function or free function which executes a callable function with a particular set of semantics derived from it's properties.

+Examples of execution functions will be described in further detail later in the paper.

 An **executor** is an object associated with a specific execution context.
 It provides a mechanism for creating execution agents from a callable function object.
-The agents created are bound to the executor's context, and hence to one or more of the resources that context represents.
+The execution agents created are bound to the executor's context, and hence to one or more of the resources that context represents.

 Executors themselves are the primary concern of our design.

-\textcolor{red}{TODO:} This section should provide a few concrete examples of each kind of thing

 \textcolor{red}{TODO:} incorporate some of Carter's material from pull request #157